 The Atlantic mackerel two dorsal fins have spines while the Pacific chub mackerel front dorsal is spiny and the second one having soft rays.

-- The Atlantic mackerel mouth is large but doesn’t extend past the eye line.
+- Both mackerel mouths are large but doesn’t extend past the eye line.

-- Atlantic mackerel have 20-30 wavy dark lines on the upper sides running down the length of the body.
+- They have 20-30 wavy dark lines on the upper sides running down the length of the body.

-- Atlantic mackerel have a dark, narrow, blotchy line running down their body on the sides.
+- They have a dark, narrow, blotchy line running down their body on the sides.

 Pacific Chub Mackerel

-- Pacific chub mackerel have approximately 30 wavy dark lines on the upper sides down the length of the body.
+- They have approximately 30 wavy dark lines on the upper sides down the length of the body.

-- The scales on the Atlantic mackerel are tiny.
+- The scales on both mackerel are tiny.

 - Atlantic mackerel averages 12-17 inches long and weighs 2.2 pounds.